 What kind of motor should you get?

-If a bicycle has a motor doesn’t that mean it is just a motorcycle?
+If a bicycle has a motor, doesn’t that mean it is just a motorcycle?

-Heat is the enemy of motors
+Heat is the enemy of electric motors.

 E-bike motor sizes